Are You Ready for Your Senior Downsize? 5 Tips for a Smooth Move

 Don’t DIY Your Move

-Professional movers are well worth the cost.
+Professional movers are well worth the cost and can create a smooth move for seniors.
 Instead of dragging out a move for weeks, a professional crew can get you settled into your new house in a day or two (movers usually charge $25/hr per man).
 If you’re concerned about moving costs, declutter thoroughly and pack the basics before letting the movers take care of loading the truck.
 You’ll take a chunk out of moving costs without risking your back.

 Are you still wondering how you’ll pull off a downsize?
 If it feels like too much to handle alone, don’t worry.
 There are professionals who can take the lead on your move, from senior move managers who help you downsize to real estate agents who find the perfect home for your senior years.
-Downsizing in retirement is a lot of work, but it’s not a job you have to do alone.
+Downsizing in retirement is a lot of work, but it’s not a job you have to do alone so search for downsizing help near you.